-Only couple kilometres from Cluj is one of the biggest salt mines in Europe.
-In Salina Turda, you can not only admire the history and beauty of the mine, but this place is also family friendly.
+Only a couple kilometres from Cluj is one of the biggest salt mines in Europe.
+In Salina Turda, you can not only admire the history and beauty of the mine, but this place is also family-friendly.
 After the excursion, you can play table tennis, go to a gym or get on a boat and paddle around a salt lake with a strange piece of art in the middle.
 Unexpected and bizarre from my point of view, but who am I to judge it?
 That’s what makes Salina Turda one of the most popular one-day trips from Cluj!

 Fastest and easiest option is a car.
 Renting car costs approx. 35 euros per day including full insurance + petrol would be about 5 euros I’d say.
 If you prefer public transport, then you can get to Turda for 7 lei in one direction and then walk to the salt mine, in this case, count with a whole day trip.

-- Scărișoara (Underground glacier cave) and walk in Apuseni Mountains
+2. Scărișoara (Underground glacier cave) and a walk in Apuseni Mountains

-Approximately 3,5 hours by car from Cluj, you can find second biggest underground glacier cave in the world.
-The entrance fee is 8 lei including the romanian guide (no other language was available).
-On the way there, try to avoid small roads as they tend to be very bad and you might not only be able to drive only 15 km/h, but also you might worry about your tires getting ripped.
-You can also stop and enjoy many beautiful views on the way, so take advantage of the fact that you have to drive for this long in the car.
-The visit of the cave takes about 20 mins, but I highly recommend stopping by the local shops/stalls and trying out plăcintă (sth between a pancake and a bread) with homemade jam, dandelion honey or cheese.
-Later on, you can, like us, went for a walk and enjoy the sceneries, horses, cows and maybe speak a little bit with locals if you have some basic knowledge of Romanian.
+Approximately 3,5 hours by car from Cluj, you can find the second biggest underground glacier cave in the world.
+The entrance fee is 8 lei including the Romanian guide (no other language was available).
+On the way there, try to avoid small roads.
+They tend to be very bad and you might not only be able to drive only 15 km/h, but also you might worry about your tires getting ripped.
+You can also stop and enjoy many beautiful views on the way.
+So take advantage of the fact that you have to drive for this long in the car.
+The visit of the cave takes about 20 mins, but I highly recommend stopping by the local shops/stalls and trying out plăcintă with homemade jam, dandelion honey or cheese.
+Later on, you can, like us, go for a walk and enjoy the sceneries, horses and cows.

 A car is basically the only option.
 Renting car costs approx. 35 euros per day including full insurance + petrol would be about 12 euros I’d say.
 If you are not drivers then hitchhiking can be also an option, but be aware of the fact that drivers do expect you to pay them for it.